BlinkTagInc/gtfs-to-html/www/docs/configuration.md

 ### showRouteTitle

-{Boolean} Whether or not to show the route title at the top of the timetable page.
-Defaults to `true`, showing the route title.
+{Boolean} Whether or not to show the route title and effective date at the top of the timetable page and the timetable label and notes before each timetable.
+Defaults to `true`, showing the route title and timetable labels and notes.

 ```
     "showRouteTitle": true